osotorrio/designpatterns/GangOfFour.Patterns/Structural/Composite/README.md

 - there are four main entities, **client**, **component**, **composite** and **leaf**
 - client knowns about component, but client does not know about composite or leaf objects
 - component object is just an abstraction that defines a common operation for composite and leaf objects
-- leaf objects cannot have children, leat objects inherit from component
+- leaf objects cannot have children, leaf objects inherit from component object
-- composite objects also inherit from compoent, but composite objects by composition have children of leaf objects
+- composite objects also inherit from component object, but composite objects, by composition, have children of leaf objects

 ### When to use this pattern?